spicata/spicata-and-11ty/notes/Indigenous Dreaming.md

 ### Earthly
 - It is sustainable, strict social contracts for life
 	- Respect of kin, of land, and for spirits
+- "The Law" is just a social contract essentially.

+---
+- Equally as complex as other religions
 ### Totemic
+> A totem might make you a steward of a part of the environment.

 - Totems are an inherited thing that represents a spirit
 	- Defines person's role in life
 - Responsible for the totems
 - Very important
 	- Can be decided before birth

 ---
 - Resting places and descendants of the great beings became totems
 - Totems create a sense of identity in Indigenous culture